dbwebb-se/dbwebb-cli/README.md

 There is documentation on [dbwebb.se/dbwebb-cli](https://dbwebb.se/dbwebb-cli) (swedish only).

-Or use the built-in `dbwebb help <command>` which is in english.
+Or use the built-in `dbwebb help <command>`.

 Install
 ------------------

-Download and install using installation program or using composer.
+Download and install using installation program, composer or npm.